What to Teach Kids to Do When They Are Lost - Baby Chick

 4. Consider carrying whistle necklaces in a crowded public place.
 This is a highly effective (and loud!) way to find one another.

-What You Should Do If Your Child is Lost
+What You Should Do If Your Child Is Lost

 Remaining calm might sound obvious—and impossible—but once your adrenaline is pumping, it can be challenging to focus and regain your composure.
 Once you’ve taken a deep breath, don’t worry about public etiquette; shout your child’s name, regardless of where you are.
 Chances are that others will be eager to help you, and you’ll be reunited in no time.
 If you’re in a location with management staff or security, have another trusted adult contact staff or the nearest security guard while you continue shouting your child’s name.
-Try to offer up a description of what your child is wearing that day.
+Try to offer a description of what your child is wearing that day.

 Better yet, try to make a habit of snapping a quick photo of your child if you know you’re going to be in a large or crowded space like an amusement park, a shopping complex, or the beach.
 Don’t wander too far away from where you last saw your child; often, they are still nearby.